CruxConnect/crux-docs/_discovery/create_connection.md

 : (string) Email address of the Person

 phone
-: (string) Phone number of the Person
+: (string) Phone number of the Person.
+Format is not specified but must contain no more than 20 characters.

 Optional: none